 Restaurant, Fast Casual: A commercial establishment where customers order and are served their food at a counter or in a motor vehicle in packages prepared to leave the premises, or which are able to be taken to a table or counter to be consumed.
 However, unlike fast food the food is not prepared prior to customer ordering.

 Grocery Story, Specialty: a small to medium scale grocery retailer offering for sale food items with more limited distribution than the traditional grocery store or supermarket.
 Such store footprints are limited to no more than 30,000 gross square feet.

+Cigar Shop: A retail shop specializing in the selling of cigars, and tobacco products for use in cigar smoking.
+A majority of sales from such a shop shall be sales from cigars which are already rolled and packaged as a final product.
+Other permitted sales shall be tobacco for use in cigars or tobacco pipes.
+The sale of vape or vape related products as defined in the Vape shop definition shall be prohibited in a cigar shop.

 Section 5.
 Process and Procedures